 The first architectural exhibit is the Biggerstaff Wilson residence.
 Biggerstaff Wilson was the son of a well-known English-born clothier.
 He commissioned Samuel Maclure to build a house in 1905.
 Samuel Maclure was the foremost domestic architect in British Columbia at the time.
 The Biggerstaff Wilson house represents Maclure at the height of his medieval Arts and Crafts period.

-Wentworth Villa stages events, such as concerts and talks, in its “big Hall”.
-Guided tours are available on the 2nd and 4th Saturdays of the month.
-Tours are by donation.
+In addition to its exhibits, Wentworth Villa stages events, such as concerts and talks, in its “big Hall”.

 If you enjoyed this post, sign up for Destinations Detours and Dreams monthly e-newsletter.
 Get behind the scenes information and sneak peeks ahead in addition to a recap of the month’s posts.